nirui/sshwifty/README.md

 default, the configuration loader will try to load file from default paths first, when failed, environment variables will be used.

-You can also specify your own configuration file by setting `SSHWIFTY_CONFIG` environment variable.
+You can also specify your own configuration file by setting up `SSHWIFTY_CONFIG` environment variable before start the software.
 For example:

 ```
 $ SSHWIFTY_CONFIG=./sshwifty.conf.json ./sshwifty